How Much Milk Does Your Newborn Baby Need?

 Here's a guide to how much breast milk or formula your baby should be drinking by age:

-How much milk a baby needs depends on their age, and the amount that a baby eats varies from one little one to the next.
-So, don't worry if these rough guidelines are different to your own feeding schedule.
+How much milk a baby needs depends on their age, and the amount that a baby eats varies from one baby to the next.
+So, don't worry if these rough guidelines are different to your feeding schedule.

 The older your baby gets, the more predictable their feeding routine will be.
 You'll soon get into the swing of things!